-The descent to Muktinath is a 1600m trek.
-But the excellent views of Dhaulagiri, more than makes up for the tiring journey.
-Eventually the moraines give way to grassy slopes before a pleasant walk along the JhongKhola Valley to Muktinath, with its shrines and temple.
+The descent to Muktinath is a 1600 m trek.
+But the excellent views of Dhaulagiri, more than makeup for the tiring journey.
+Eventually, the moraines give way to grassy slopes before a pleasant walk along the JhongKhola Valley to Muktinath, with its shrines and temple.

 Early morning you will fly from Jomsom to Pokhara.
-You will fly in Twin Otter plane where 2o people can sit, takes 2o minute to reach Pokhara.
+You will fly in the Twin Otter plane where 2o people can sit, takes 2o minutes to reach Pokhara.